corda/corda-docs-portal/content/en/docs/corda-os/4.8/run-your-cordapp.md

 ```

-1. In terminal, navigate to `build/nodes` from the root directory.
+1. In the IntelliJ terminal window, navigate to `build/nodes` from the root directory.

 2. Start the nodes by running the following command: